xiota/geany-preview/docs/Questions_and_Answers.md

 ```
 sudo add-apt-repository ppa:xiota/geany-plugins
 sudo apt-get update
+sudo apt-get install geany-plugin-preview
 ```

+The plugin can then be enabled in the Plugin Manager (*Tools/Plugin Manager*).
+Since this plugin adds a pane to the sidebar, the sidebar must also be shown (*View/Show Sidebar*).

 > How do I build from source?

-There is a separate [document](Building_and_Installing.md) with details to build on Debian-based Linux systems.
-The plugin cannot be built on Windows because WebKit2GTK is not available.
-I do not have a Mac to test with MacOS.
+Those interested may try [Building on Linux](docs/Building_on_Linux.md).
+Unfortunately, this plugin does not currently work on Windows because WebKit2GTK is not available.
+I also do not have a Mac to test.

 ## Problems

 > Why does the plugin sometimes say "Unable to process type" or display files with strange formatting?

 For performance, updates are disabled when the preview is not visible or the document is not actively being edited.
-This sometimes results in the glitches you've noticed.
+This sometimes results in glitches.
 The Preview will update normally when the document is edited.
 Sometimes switching documents also helps.